-However, for many theology seems to be failing to make the case for its ongoing existence as an academic discipline that is worth studying.
-For example, a number of universities are cutting down on their Religion and Theological departments, with some even closing them altogether (1).
-Some atheists have argued that theology is a worthless subject, according to the New Atheist Richard Dawkins “The achievements of theologians don’t do anything, don’t affect anything, don’t mean anything.
+For many, theology is failing to make its case for its ongoing existence as an academic discipline worth studying.
+A number of universities are cutting down on their theological departments, with some even closing them altogether (1).
+Some skeptics of religion have argued that theology is a worthless subject; according to Richard Dawkins “The achievements of theologians don’t do anything, don’t affect anything, don’t mean anything.
 What makes anyone think that ‘theology’ is a subject at all?”
 (2).
-In agreement with Dawkins is Terry Sanderson, the president of the National Secular Society, who says that “if theology disappeared from human memory, no one would notice” (3).
-Sanderson’s point is clear; he goes on to say that “Theology is an excuse for grown men to spend their lives trying to convince themselves, and others, that ridiculous fairy tales are true.
+Terry Sanderson, the president of the National Secular Society, finds agreement with Dawkins and says that “if theology disappeared from human memory, no one would notice” (3).
+Sanderson’s point is clear: “Theology is an excuse for grown men to spend their lives trying to convince themselves, and others, that ridiculous fairy tales are true.
 Some of them get paid for it.”

 “Many will argue that if anything is going to be cut, theology departments are a pretty obvious target.
 Theology doesn’t cure cancer, build skyscrapers or even produce books that anyone in their right mind would want to read” (4).

-But what I have found is that theology includes a number of subjects that have immense value.
-These include, though are not limited to, to things like church history (analyzing the thoughts and views from Augustine, through Aquinas, to the modern day greats like Karl Barth, Jürgen Moltmann, Colin Gunton, Miroslav Volf), philosophy of religion, comparative religion, and Bible studies.
-Even Bible Studies, a module I’ve been enrolled in for the last few years, is both deep and complex.
-There’s New and Old Testament Studies, with both testaments chronicling a diverse number of ancient cultures, peoples, and their beliefs.
-These are valuable historical documents that give us a glimpse into the ancient past.
-This is not to mention the intricate fields of textual criticism, the other fields of criticism (literary, source, philology etc.), archaeology, and all that goes with it.
-The point being is that if you’re a theological student you are going to have to get to know something about these academic fields because they are a part of the package.
-William Wood, a University Lecturer in Philosophical Theology at Oxford, sees this and says that a good theologian “has to be a historian, a philosopher, a linguist, a skillful interpreter of texts both ancient and modern, and probably many other things besides” (5).
-Ancient historian John Dickson agrees writing that “theology incorporates pretty much all of the basic skills of the historian plus a ton more.
+But many intellectuals continue to find value in theology as an academic pursuit.
+As noted earlier, theology includes a number of subjects that possess value.
+These include, but are not limited to, church history (analyzing the thoughts and views from Augustine, through Aquinas, to the modern day greats like Karl Barth, Jürgen Moltmann, Colin Gunton, Miroslav Volf), philosophy of religion, comparative religion, and biblical studies.
+Within biblical studies one is required to study a diverse range of ancient cultures and beliefs.
+It is discipline that seeks to reconstruct the ancient past.
+Many scholars in theology have gone on to specialize in other intricate fields like textual criticism and various other criticisms (literary, source, philology, etc.).
+Any student of theology is going to have to engage these various fields during the course of his or her studies.
+William Wood, who specializes in Philosophical Theology at Oxford, explains that the competent theologian “has to be a historian, a philosopher, a linguist, a skillful interpreter of texts both ancient and modern, and probably many other things besides” (5).
+Ancient historian John Dickson argues similarly writing that,

+“theology incorporates pretty much all of the basic skills of the historian plus a ton more.
 Today’s professional theologian will have a good knowledge of ancient languages, including Hebrew, Greek, and Latin, as well as full reading fluency in modern English and German (a requirement for all theologians today, regardless of nationality… Some of the best theologians today also have expert knowledge of the history and philosophy of science” (6).

 1. Church Times.
 2010.
 Axe hovers over world of academic theology.
 Available.